Months in German: How to Pronounce Them, Tips, Vocabulary and More

 Like Januar, Februar is another great example of the “uar” vowel combination.

-For this month, why not learn some more frostig (frosty) vocabulary, like Schneestorm und Eisstorm (snowstorm and ice storm)?
+For this month, why not learn some more frostig (frosty) vocabulary, like Schneestorm (snowstorm) and Eisstorm (ice storm)?

-Some February-only German words include Valetinstag (Valentine’s Day) and Schaltjahr (Leap Year).
+Some February-only German words include Valentinstag (Valentine’s Day) and Schaltjahr (Leap Year).